 Q: Does everyone check-in at the same time?

 A: Mostly yes.
-The side gate opens every day at 4:30pm for people to start lining up.
-Check-in begins at 5pm (clients are allowed into the shelter at any point throughout the night and early morning).
+Check-in begins at 3:30pm (clients are allowed into the shelter at any point throughout the night and early morning).
 There are some instances where a client is placed on a late-night check-in.
 This is a consequence for people who have proven themselves to be disruptive or dangerous when around large groups of people.
 So, with the oversight of our Director of Operations, that person will be put on either a 10 o’clock or a midnight check-in.
 When it’s cold outside those folx are given a blanket/jacket/food, whatever they need to be safe outdoors and are allowed to wait in the yard, separate from other clients until lights-out (at 10pm) or when everyone else is mostly asleep (at midnight).
 This minimizes the potential for them to get in trouble with other people, which in turn reduces potential police calls.

 Q: Do you turn people away?